-Below is a graph showing the varying water level regimes that $MNRF^1$ has applied to White Lake:
+Below is a graph showing the varying water level regimes that MNRF1 has applied to White Lake:

-The data used for the above graphs was taken from a 1989 paper written by H. von Rosen2, Fisheries Management Officer, Carleton Place District.
+The data used for the above graphs was taken from a 1989 paper written by H. von Rosen, Fisheries Management Officer, Carleton Place District.

 The graph shows that up to 1977, water levels in White Lake were kept high to "satisfy the desire of the local population for boating purposes".
-In that report, von Rosen states that within two years of the initiation of this regime "midsummer algal blooms appeared,"
+In that report, von Rosen states that within two years of the initiation of this regime "midsummer algal blooms appeared, leaving green slime on the shores; rock rubble was covered with calcareous algae".
+Water levels in the lake impeded the turnover of waters in the lake resulting in these algal blooms.
+Fish populations also suffered.
+He also states in his paper, that once a change in water regime was made, it took up to five years to fully take effect.
+The current water level regime used is intermediate between very high and very low water levels resulting in the most satisfactory results possible.

-1 Ontario Ministry of Natural Resources, Forestry
+&lt;sup>1 Ontario Ministry of Natural Resources, Forestry

-2 H. von Rosen; White Lake Fisheries Assessment; Ministry of Natural Resources, Carleton Place District, 1989.
+&lt;sup>2 H. von Rosen; White Lake Fisheries Assessment; Ministry of Natural Resources, Carleton Place District, 1989.